nevfy-y/Illustrator-Javascript-Voronoi/README.md

 ###voronoi.jsx
 a more complex graphic is created with this script.
 It uses the Unibody 8 SmallCaps Regular font from [underware](http://www.underware.nl/)
 ###voronoi_fromSelection.jsx
 The "voronoi_fromSelection.jsx" script takes the selection from the active document and copies it to a new document with the same size as the source document.
+Than comes the magic…

 It works with text, path items and compound paths.
 The best thing is to release all artworks (at least roughly) to simple path items.
 Than select the graphic you want to convert to a diagram.